 Any person not eligible to apply for membership as a Corporate Member shall be eligible to apply for this classification.

 Section 6.
 Noncorporate Membership: Honorary Members.

-The basis for Honorary Membership is distinguished public service; however, no person who is eligible to be a Corporate Member shall be elected an Honorary Member.
+The basis for Honorary Membership is distinguished public service; however, no person who is eligible to be a Full Member shall be elected an Honorary Member.
 An Honorary Member shall be proposed by a Corporate Member and shall be elected upon a three-fourths vote of all eligible voting members of the Executive Board and a majority vote of the Corporate Members present at an annual conference (see Article XI).
 The election of an Honorary Member shall be canceled if acceptance of the membership is not received within six months after the candidate has received notice of his or her election.

 Section 7.
 Membership: Nontransferability.

 Membership is not transferable; membership is in the name of the individual and shall not attach to the position.

 The Executive Board shall establish a set of standards that the Executive Director shall use to determine whether to recognize a local government as operating under the council-manager plan on behalf of the Association.

 Section 1.
 Executive Board.

 The Executive Board may censure, and bar, suspend, or expel from membership a member in any category for conduct that violates the Code of Ethics.
 The Board may censure and bar from reinstatement as a member, a former member in any category for conduct which occurred during membership that violates the Code of Ethics.